-There are currently 750+ refugees from recognised war-torn countries on the island of Leros, with arrivals from Turkey increasing again.
-While basic needs such as shelter and food are met by the local authorities, the main gap occurs in the scope of the individual's mental wellbeing.
-In addition to deplorable living conditions in overcrowded shelters, refugees are subjected to non- transparent asylum processes involving long waiting times, that lead to emotional distress, frustration and unrest.
+There are currently 2366 refugees from recognized war-torn countries on the island of Leros, with arrivals from Turkey increasing again.
+While basic needs such as shelter and food are met by the local authorities, the main gap occurs in the individual's mental wellbeing.
+In addition to deplorable living conditions in overcrowded shelters, refugees are subjected to non- transparent asylum processes involving long waiting times that can lead to emotional distress, frustration and unrest.

-With the Echo-Hub we strive to provide a space in which adult refugees can benefit from a friendly and dignified environment and from access to education such as: Language courses, IT classes, Music lessons, Activities (Sports, Filmmaking, Theatre), CV writing skills and personal development.
-In addition to our educational programme, Echo100Plus runs the so-called Hub-Boutique, which is regularly stocked up with donated and purchased new clothing and hygiene items.
+With the Echo-Hub, we strive to provide a space in which adult refugees can benefit from a friendly and dignified environment and from access to education such as: Language courses, IT classes, Music lessons, Activities (Sports, Filmmaking, Theatre), CV writing skills and personal development.
+In addition to our educational program, Echo100Plus runs the Hub-Boutique, which is regularly stocked up with donated and newly purchased clothing and hygiene items.

 This project has provided additional documentation in a PDF file (projdoc.pdf).